The French Laundry Restaurant Review, Yountville

 “Oysters and Pearls” – Same as last visit.

 Top Notch fresh Warm bread from Bouchon Bakery arrived.
-This time we received a mini baguette and a mini pain au lait brioche, both of which were excellent.
+This time at French Laundry we received a mini baguette and a mini pain au lait brioche, both of which were excellent.
 They even have a gluten-free roll.
 Same to butters as last visit.
 We found it best to supplement the unsalted butter with some of the 6 different types of salt included with the foie gras.
 Also available was a gluten-free soy and rice flour poppyseed bun.

 LEMONGRASS “SNOW” shaved ice Yogurt “Bavarois,” said with Earl Grey tea, Cucumber and Dried Persimmon was composed of a mixture of textures and flavors.
 Sweet and savory at the same time.